mixmix/home-group-weaving/README.md

     - people can hang around and continue to talk of course!
     - reminder of time + place

+### Mikey's recipe

+1. Sit in a circle
+2. Start with a check-in round: "How are you feeling?"
+3. Then pass around any number of other questions
+    - What's the story of how you arrived here?
+    - What's your relationship to the decentralized web?
+    - What's a community that helped raise you?
+    - Where do you feel your attention is focused lately?
+    - What questions are you reflecting on at the moment?
+    - What is something unique to you that you bring to DWeb Camp?
+    - What's something that people wouldn't know about you by looking at you?
+    - What's something you ate last week that you really enjoyed?
+    - How do you like to spend your energy?
+4. Your group may evolve, go with what feels right

 ## FAQ - Participants

 1. **Are weaving groups just for new people?**